swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     /// depends on it (i.e. in "topological sort order"). public var recursiveTargetDependencies: [Target]
 }

+extension SourceModuleTarget {
+    /// A possibly empty list of source files in the target that have the given
+    /// filename suffix.
+    public func sourceFiles(withSuffix: String) -> FileList
+}
 ```

-Future proposals might add other useful APIs, such as ones to filters dependencies or input files in other ways.
-For example, it’s common to want to operate on only a small subset of input files, such as those with a particular filename suffix.
+Future proposals might add other useful APIs.

 ## Example 1:  SwiftGen